nithya-kala/use-why-render/README.md

 }
 ```

-In this example we'll get notified about changes in the `name` prop, only.

 ### Watching state

+In this example we'll get notified about changes in the `name` prop and `count` state.

 ```jsx
 const MyComponent = ({ name, age }) => {